SGH707/-/README.md

 VampireSurvivorLike Game
-Make a folder and emerge all downloaded folder.
+Make a folder and emerge all downloaded folders.